My ceramic career spanning forty years, has involved dividing my time between my own art practice, teaching and

 I first taught at Wrexham College of Art between 1982 and 1990, before moving to teach ceramics at the University of Central Lancashire, in Preston, UK.

 In September 2020 I retired from my position as Professor of Contemporary Ceramics, after nearly 38 years teaching.
 On retiring, I was awarded the title of Emeritus Professor of Contemporary Ceramics.
 During my time at UCLan, I ran the MA Ceramics programme, and was Head of the Silicate Research Unit.
 Investigation developed through both my art practice and more formal research led to the formation of a University spin-out company - ALUSID.
-The research that led to the formation of ALUSID was supported by over £250,000 of Research Council funding from the Arts & Humanities Research Council (AHRC).
+The research that led to the formation of ALUSID was supported by the Arts & Humanities Research Council (AHRC).